 The default menu which is looking very similar to GRUB but there are some changes made in this.

-1. In today’s new installation of Ubuntu 9.10 or later versions, GRUB2 will now directly show a login prompt and no menu is displayed now.
+1. In today’s Linux Distros including (Ubuntu 16.04 and RHEL 7), GRUB2 will now directly show a login prompt and no menu is displayed now.

 2. If you want to see the menu during boot you need to hold down SHIFT key.
 Even sometimes by pressing ESC you can also display the menu.

 3. Now, the new configuration file is /boot/grub/grub.cfg.
 There is no file called /boot/grub/menu.lst now.
 This main configuration file contains different types of scripts and it is not allowed to edit this file directly.